Asymptotic expansions of the prime counting function: Asymptotic continued fraction expansions

-\begin{proof} Statement (1) follows easily from well known recursion formulas for the numerator and denominator of the approximants of a generalized continued fraction.
-The equivalence of conditions (2)(a)--(e) follows readily from statement (1) and the definition of an asymptotic continued fraction expansion.
-Suppose that condition (2)(d) holds.
+Alternatively, the equivalence of statements (2)(a)--(d) follows from Theorem \ref{wsimG}, which is stated and proved in Section 2.5.
+From that theorem, it also follows that (2)(f) and (2)(g) are both equivalent to (2)(a)--(d).
+Rather than repeat the proof here, we defer the proof of those two equivalences until Section 2.5.
+To finish the proof of statement (2), then, we show that (2)(d) and (2)(e) are equivalent.
+Clearly (2)(e) implies (2)(d).
+To prove the converse, suppose that condition (2)(d) holds (for all $n$).
 Let $v(z)$ be any rational function of degree at most $n$ such that $f(z) - v(z) = O\left(\frac{1}{z^{2n+1}} \right) \ (z \to \infty)_\XX$.
-Then by (2)(d) one also has But since $w_n(z)- v(z)$ is a rational function of degree at most $\deg w_n(z)+ \deg v(z) \leq 2n < 2n+1$, it follows that $w_n(z) - v(z) = 0$.
-Thus (2)(f) is equivalent to (2)(c).
-Moreover, the equivalence of (2)(f) and (2)(g) is clear.
-This proves statement (2).
+Then by (2)(c) one also has But since $w_n(z)- v(z)$ is a rational function of degree at most $\deg w_n(z)+ \deg v(z) \leq 2n < 2n+1$, it follows that $w_n(z) - v(z) = 0$.
+Thus (2)(d) and (2)(e) are equivalent.